Kent Sinfonia – Biography – February 2026

-Kent Sinfonia supports the promotion of work by new composers, and also has a special interest in performing works by lesser known early-mid 20th century British composers.
-The orchestra’s first CD, Lost England, features music by George Butterworth and Walter Leigh, British composers both killed at a young age in world wars.
+Kent Sinfonia supports contemporary music and also has a special interest in performing works by lesser-known 20th-century British composers.
+Our first album, Lost England, featured George Butterworth and Walter Leigh, both killed in the World Wars.

 Concert reviews: